akka/akka/akka-docs/rst/scala/http/routing-dsl/directives/marshalling-directives/completeWith.rst

 The ``completeWith`` directive works in conjuction with ``instanceOf`` and ``spray.httpx.marshalling`` to convert higher-level (object) structure into some lower-level serialized "wire format".
-:ref:`The marshalling documentation <http-marshalling-common>` explains this process in detail.
+:ref:`The marshalling documentation <http-marshalling-scala>` explains this process in detail.
 This directive simplifies exposing types to clients via a route while providing some form of access to the current context.